 In the example above, you can see that 50% of purchases happen in less than 24 hours.
 The other 50% of customers take between 1 and 7+ days before coming back to purchase.
 With this level of information on when customers are purchasing, we can adjust our DSP campaign lookback windows to retarget customers with an ad at the appropriate time to trigger a purchase.

 Amazon Marketing Cloud is an exciting update for advanced advertisers who crave more detailed analytics and control over the performance on Amazon Advertising.
-To get started with AMC yourself, head over to our SQL Training to learn more about writing queries for AMC, or reach out to book a demo with our team to learn more about AMC in Intentwise Analytics Cloud.
+To get started with AMC yourself, head over to our SQL Training to learn more about writing queries for AMC, or reach out to book a demo with our team to learn more about our custom AMC solution.